Ariel Vromen: Life and career

 In 2005, after watching a documentary film on HBO about the serial killer Richard Kuklinski who worked for the mafia and murdered more than 125 people from the 1960s to the 1980s, Vromen began work on The Iceman.
 Vromen and his co-writer, Morgan Land, read more than 1,000 pages of Kuklinski's criminal records.
 In August 2012, The Iceman was screened at the 69th Venice International Film Festival and was released worldwide in May 2013.

+Vromen is also an acclaimed DJ, and in 2019 remixed with Dimitri Vegas of the duo Dimitri Vegas and Like Mike the novelty hit "Best Friend's Ass" by the same duo, in duet with Paris Hilton.

+Vromen was a leading advocate of Israel’s actions in Gaza post October 7, 2023, leading the charge by penning an open letter with many other supporters of Israel and hosting events to subdue dissent within Hollywood.
+His excitement over the potential “Trump Plan” led him to produce the AI film, “Trump Gaza” which depicted what Gaza would look like after the Palestinians had finally been displaced.
+The clip went viral and was seen by over 2 million people on YouTube as of April 2025.